Skip to content

 RBAC Configuration

-The RBAC feature enables restriction of access to Argo CD resources.
-Argo CD does not have its own user management system and has only one built-in user admin.
+The RBAC feature enables restrictions of access to Argo CD resources.
+Argo CD does not have its own user management system and has only one built-in user, admin.
 The admin user is a superuser and it has unrestricted access to the system.
 RBAC requires SSO configuration or one or more local users setup.
 Once SSO or local users are configured, additional RBAC roles can be defined, and SSO groups or local users can then be mapped to roles.

 Basic Built-in Roles